zpaolo11x/Arcadeflow/README.md

 ## What's new in v 17.0 #

+- Added option to disable scanlines in screensaver
+- Improved rendering of shadow of history title
 - Fixed bugs in game history page
 - Fixed issue when emulator is not correct
 - Cleaned up documentation